BoopSnoot/BoopSnoot.github.io/README.md

 # Repository de la Dime
-This repository is an educational, basically.
-Me learning HTML and git.
+Just me making a site for my awesome findings, also learning HTML and git.